Pagoda Pottery

 Open Studios

-We can intend to have open studio days, where students can display their work to the public.
+We can hold open studio days, where students can display their work to the public.

-It will also give people the opportunity to view an exhibition of my work and artisans working and demonstrating pottery making.
+It will give the opportunity to view an exhibition of local art and have artisans working and demonstrating pottery making.

 Dates to be posted